HyacinthBots/LilyBot/CONTRIBUTING.md

 ### Making a Pull Request

 Your Pull Request should include a brief description of the changes it makes and link to any open issues which it resolves.
 You should also ensure that your code follows the outlined guidance above.
+On top of this, all PR's should be targeting the `develop` branch and **not** `main`

 When adding new commands to the project, thoroughly explain why you would like said command to be added to the bot.